tiagomsmagalhaes/cap-photo-roll/README.md

 [![npm version](https://badge.fury.io/js/cap-photo-roll.svg)](https://badge.fury.io/js/cap-photo-roll)

 A Capacitor API for retrieving Photos from your device Camera Roll.

-A work in progress.
+It's a Work in Progress.
+It's published so I thought it would be easier for me to test it.
+After 0.1.1, I'll branch out to development  and publish it more sparsely after remembering that I could install from the repo.

+As of 0.1.1, it fetches after second opening of the app the most recent photo on iOS and an encoded image on Android.

+Android X support may come after Capacitor 2.0.0 is released.

 ## Installation